kristoffer-dyrkorn/flightsimulator/README.md

 - Reasonably accurate flight model of an F-16
 - Synthesized, dynamic engine sound
 - Gamepad support (limited to USB connected gamepads and Chrome)
+- Works on iOS and Android (but no steering implemented so far)

 Warning: The code is not beautiful.